-And speaking of your baby’s cute little head…did you know it accounts for half your baby’s body length!?
+And, speaking of your baby’s cute little head, it now accounts for half your baby’s body length.

 Major organs are now formed and functioning.
 Some of your baby’s bones are beginning to harden.

-Soon your baby starts to pass urine from tiny kidneys.
+Soon your baby will start to pass urine from tiny kidneys.

-Open nail passages have begun to form on the tip of your baby’s nose.
+Open nasal passages have begun to form on the tip of your baby’s nose.

-Your baby’s hands will start to open and close into fists.
+Your baby’s hands will start to open and close into little fists.

 Your baby’s body is beginning to straighten and the torso is becoming longer.

-For the most part, everything your baby needs in now supplied by the placenta.
+For the most part, everything your baby needs is now supplied by the placenta.

-Your baby measures approximately 4cms long, weighs around 7 grams and is the size of a fig.
+Your baby measures approximately 4 centimetres long, weighs around 7 grams and is the size of a fig.

 If you’re 11 weeks pregnant, let us know what pregnancy symptoms you’re experiencing, in the comments section below.